datmt/spring-boot-demo-english/demo-template-enjoy/README.md

 # spring-boot-demo-template-enjoy

-> 本 demo 主要演示了 Spring Boot 项目如何集成 enjoy 模板引擎。
+> This demo demonstrates how the Spring Boot project integrates with the enjoy template engine.

 ## pom.xml